 - have no “flags” or credit holds.

-- See an adviser at Student Financial Affairs in S-107 Criser Hall to complete an application.
+- Contact an adviser at Student Financial Affairs in S-107 Criser Hall.

 - Approved STL awards are normally disbursed within 48–72 hours after submitting the application.